StockSharp/doc/en/topics/api/connectors/stock_market/iqfeed.md

 The port numbers that are used by default for connection to the **IQ Feed Client** are specified in brackets.
 For client connections, the port numbers can be changed in the registry, for example, for Level1 on the following path: \[HKEY\_CURRENT\_USER\\SOFTWARE\\DTN\\IQFEED\\Startup\\Level1Port\].
 Port numbers for connecting to IQ servers can not be changed.

 > [!CAUTION]
-> Connector support only market\-data feed, transaction are not supported.
+> Connector supports only market-data feed, transactions are not supported.

 ## Recommended content